 They shall take control of the gates of the enemy, the gates of Hell.
 They are conquerors.
 They overcome through Christ the spirit of this present wicked age, the lusts of their bodies, the adversary and his legions, and their own self-centeredness and self-will.
 They love not their lives to the death.

-But speaking the truth in love, may grow up into him in all things, which is the head, even Christ: (Ephesians 4:15)
+but, speaking the truth in love, may grow up in all things into Him who is the head—Christ— (Ephesians 4:15)

 Christ is the Head of the Servant of the Lord.
 We are to grow up, to mature in the Head.
 We do so by continuing to announce the Word of God in a spirit of love and gentleness.
 The Servant of the Lord must not strive.

 During the present age, before the army of Christ comes from Heaven, the Servant of the Lord on the earth does not force His way or harm other people.
 He always is judging, as He hears from His Father, but He never executes vengeance on people.